alexander-kastil/az-204/demos/09-event-based-solutions/01-event-hub/demo-02/readme.md

 - F5 Debug the function app `graph-processor` in a new code instance.

-- Send yourself an email.
+- Send an email to your monitored inbox and watch the azure function.